j26design/Ecwid-Premium/README.md

-# Ecwid (Premium) — Storefront
+# Ecwid (Premium)

-A public place to request features and report bugs for the Ecwid (Premium) — Storefront widget built for Adobe Muse.
+A public place to request features and report bugs for the Ecwid (Premium) widget built for Adobe Muse.

 ## Bugs/Features